dredremontes/wholeCellFE/readme.md

-wholeCellFE - cellBP
+Whole-Cell FE Model for Multiscale Integrin Mechanosensing
 ===============================================================================

+This code simulates a 2D cell on a flat substrate with adhesion molecules modeled as springs between the two surfaces.
+Springs can be set as linear (constant spring stiffness) or nonlinear (variable spring stiffness with respect to extension).

-Please see ../eltopo3d/readme.txt for information on building the El Topo library.
+Please see `../eltopo3d/readme.txt` for information on building the El Topo library.

-This is an application based on El Topo library to simulate invagination.
+This is an application based on El Topo library.
 This readme describes:

 - how to build the executable
 - how to run the executable